Richie314/mediawiki-bundle/README.md

 # Mediawiki Preconfigured
 This is a Docker image based upon [mediawiki:latest](https://hub.docker.com/_/mediawiki/)

-It is bundled with various extensions that come preconfigured
+It is bundled with various extensions that come preconfigured.
+Because of all the modules that are loaded the bundle is nothing but small

 ## Configuration
 After starting the image, follow the instructions and download the ```LocalSettings.php``` volume.